spencer-shadley/completed-class/01-Class-Content/11-express/02-Homework/README.md

 * GitHub repository with a unique name and a README describing project.

-* The application allows the user to input a note.
+* The application allows the user to create a note with a title and description.

 * A user has the ability to delete a note.

+* The application uses a `json` file to store notes.

 * The application uses an Express server to serve all API routes.